 - Enjoying a coffee and the paper on the terrace

 - Enjoying a quiet lunch with a glass of wine

-- Trying a yoga or meditation class in the yurt (see timetable below)
+- Book a personal yoga or meditation class

 - Relieving aching muscles in the steam room and sauna